richmahn/en_tn/hos/front/intro.md

 #### What is the Book of Hosea about? ####

 This book contains the prophecies of Hosea, son of Beeri.
 Hosea lived in the northern kingdom of Israel.
 He often called this kingdom Ephraim or Samaria.
-Hosea prophesied for about 38 years and predicted that the northern kingdom of Israel would be destroyed.
+Hosea prophesied for about 38 years and predicted that Assyria would destroy the northern kingdom of Israel.

 Hosea began to prophesy around 753 B.C., just before King Jeroboam II died.
 At this time, the kingdom of Israel was prosperous but spiritually weak.
 Hosea warned how Yahweh would punish Israel unless the people turned back to Yahweh and were faithful to him.